dongjs/dongjs.github.io/_articles/dissertation/apparatus-and-cut.md

 ---
-layout: default
+layout: "article"
-title: The Apparatus and the Cut: Visualizing the Mechanics of 19C Children's Literature
+title: "The Apparatus and the Cut: Visualizing the Mechanics of 19C Children's Literature"
+keywords: ["Literature", "History"]
 ---

 {:toc}